Optimized for painting small- to medium-sized parts and dispensing applications, the high...View Robot Profile

 Robotic Painting Process

 Painting and coating typically consists of multiple operations before and after the actual coating process.
-While the operations vary with the application, we have listed several of the most common operations below:
+While operations vary with the application, we have listed several of the most common paint-line subprocesses below:

 Presenting parts to robots varies widely from application to application.
 For industrial paint operations, parts are typically presented in a batch tote, bin or on a flat conveyor.
 The parts must then be located and placed onto a rack or an overhead conveyor for presentation to the coating equipment

 Our MotoSight™ robotic vision products can help locate the parts so that the robot can pick them up precisely and consistently.

 - The actual paint line is often a multi-step process.
 Our robots and systems support the following coating processes:

 - Electrostatic spray